Spare Parts Inventory Management – Part 1

 - Practice continuous improvement – even after you think it’s all done.

-Some believe that after all the above work has been accomplished and everything is organized, neat and tidy, it will stay that way.
+Some believe that after all the above work has been accomplished and everything is organized, neat, and tidy, it will stay that way.
 They believe all maintenance people will follow parts retrieval instructions and complete the proper computer transactions whenever they take a part out of inventory.
 They believe that people won’t move things around in the storage area.
 They believe people will always follow the correct protocols when they bring parts back to the storage areas that they didn’t need for a work order.

-Stuff happens and we don’t live in a perfect world.
+Stuff happens, and we don’t live in a perfect world.
 Regardless, accuracy must be maintained.
 How?
-A proper computer transaction must take place 1.
-Whenever an item is added to inventory.
-2. The quantity is increased or decreased, and 3.
-When an item is moved from one location to another.
+A proper computer transaction must take place.

 Maintenance management expert Kenneth J. Staller is a Senior Consultant with Daniel Penn Associates (DPA).
 Contact DPA at (860) 232-8577 or info@danielpennassociates.com.